Minazuddin/code-reader/README..md

 	date1 = new Date(date1);
 	const currentDate = new Date();

-	// logic for finding diffference in time and date
+	// logic for finding difference in time and date
 }
 {<>}